-A Singapore-based company has developed an app that allows consumers to scan QR Codes on products of participating companies to verify if the product that they have purchased is genuine or not.
+A Singapore-based company developed an app to allow consumers scan QR Codes on products of participating companies.
+This helped confirm whether the product is genuine or not.
 The app uses the consumer’s location and flags the product if it has been scanned at multiple locations.

 In 2013, French beverage company Pernod Ricard started using QR Codes on all its products to fight fake goods in the Chinese market and engage customers.

 The major advantage of this system is that anyone with your app (including your customer) can conduct the verification for authenticity.

 Also see how QR Codes on fishing boats helped keep fishermen at bay in Malaysia.

 Unlike other security measures, a QR Code-based anti-counterfeiting method is easy to integrate and highly cost-effective.
 You only require the following: